MicrosoftDocs/visualstudio-docs/docs/xml-tools/how-to-examine-the-content-model-of-nodes-using-the-content-model-view.md

 ---
-title: "How to: Examine the Content Model of Nodes Using the Content Model View" ms.date: 11/04/2016 ms.prod: visual-studio-dev15 ms.technology: vs-xml-tools
+title: "Examine the Content Model of Nodes Using the Content Model View in XML Schema Designer" ms.date: 11/04/2016 ms.prod: visual-studio-dev15 ms.technology: vs-xml-tools